tjinauyeung/v3/content/the-great-migration/index.md

 One way to solve these issues is to modernise your stack; migrate all existing code to a more modern technologies.
 A more up to date stack can make recruiting easier and better retain existing employees.
 Furthermore, it can enable new techniques and possibilities for your product moving forward.
 However, depending on the size of your app and your team you may not have the resources for such an undertaking.

-At [ING](https://developer.ing.com/openbanking/) I recently completed a migration of a front-end application with <span style="font-family: monospace;">58.252</span> LOC moving away from Polymer to a React based stack.
+At my client, I recently completed a migration of a front-end application with <span style="font-family: monospace;">58.252</span> LOC moving away from Polymer to a React based stack.
 In retrospect there were a few steps we've followed which has made this a successful migration, which can be summed up in this TLDR;

 - **Buy in** — Convince stakeholders
 - **Feasibility** — Test your approach